-Private Security Services
+Regulatory/Private Security Services

-Private Security services responsibilities have changed over the past 2 years with the addition of regulatory programs targeted at bail bondsman and bail enforcement agents.
-The development and implementation of these programs has consumed a significant amount of time over the past 2 years.
+This division has been renamed the Regulatory division as part of the agency reorganziation.
+Private Security certification and licensure will remain as part of the new division.
+Responsibilities of the division have changed over the past couple of years with the addition of regulatory programs targeted at bail bondsman and bail enforcement agents.
+The development and implementation of these programs has consumed a significant amount of time.

 In addition a technology project was begun to migrate from the current regulatory oversight systems to a commercial licensing application that will provide a stable computing environment and flexibility to add and change programs when needed.
-This project should be complete by the middle of 2009.
+This project should be complete in early 2010.